-NASA has announced recently that the James Webb telescope’s magnificent 18 piece mirror broke apart after being dropped by the local moving company.
-NASA personnel were alarmed when they heard a slight jingling sound when moving the cardboard box that the giant telescope was transported in.
+NASA has announced recently that the James Webb telescope’s magnificent 18 piece mirror broke apart after a local moving company dropped the space telescope.
+NASA personnel investigated when they heard a slight jingling sound when moving the cardboard box holding the giant telescope.
 Engineers were then horrified when they open up the cardboard box and noticed it had broken into a million pieces.

 Engineers are debating if there is a feasible way to fix the satellite to make it launch-ready.
 Some courses of action they are considering include using superglue or duct taping up the mirror.
 In addition to mirror damage, the body of the satellite seems to have a dent on it.
 Engineers are considering if “kicking the dent out” will be able to fix the problem.